 If you sleep on your side, certain accessories may help keep you comfortable.
 For example, some pillows are made specifically for sleepers who need relief from neck and back pain.

 Also, if your current mattress isn’t suitable for sleeping on your side and a new mattress is out of your budget, you can try a mattress topper to give your current mattress a refresh.
-Mattress toppers can provide similar benefits to a brand new mattress, including making sure that your spine is aligned properly while you sleep.
+Mattress toppers can provide similar benefits to a brand-new mattress, including making sure that your spine is aligned properly while you sleep.

 When shopping for a mattress, keep in mind that firmness and support aren’t the same thing.

-Soft to medium firm mattresses may offer more support than extra firm ones do, since they have more give.
+Soft to medium-firm mattresses may offer more support than extra-firm ones do, since they have more give.

 If you’re a side sleeper, mattresses that are too soft and don’t offer the right support can cause pain in the shoulder or lower back.

-A too-firm mattress may not supply enough curve-hugging give but, for support, keep in mind that mattresses soften over time.
+A too-firm mattress may not supply enough curve-hugging give, but for support, keep in mind that mattresses soften over time.
 So what may feel soft now will likely feel even softer several weeks and months down the line.